Best Diet Plan For Marathon Runners

 Image by Steve Buissinne from Pixabay

-This is a factor that many of the runners, especially beginners forget to take into consideration.
+This is a factor that many runners, especially beginners forget to take into consideration.
 It is important to ensure that your body is in the best shape to take up the challenge of long-distance running which requires your utmost attention and dedication to your diet and nutrition.

 When to start following the diet plan?